Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 There was a susurrus as Titan’s fellow humans all nodded in agreement.

 Baseball chimed in.
-"Sounds to me like our furry friends wanna run down to the coast with us tomorrow, ‘Horse…"
+"Sounds to me like our furry friends wanna run down to the coast with us tomorrow, ‘Horse..."

 At this point, their extensive training meant they could in fact do just that, but that didn’t mean they liked the idea at all.
 All of the Whitecrests flicked their ears backward in unison, and the humans grinned at each other.
 A hit!

 Sikes shook his head.
 "I never understood that about you, ‘Horse.
 You’re *literally* the heaviest human being to ever live and you like running more than any of us.
-You and Julian…"
+You and Julian..."

-"Speaking of Julian…" Walsh interjected, "Ain’t he comin today?
+"Speaking of Julian..."
+Walsh interjected, "Ain’t he comin today?
 You sent him a message, right?"

 "He’s offworld.
 Hoeff said somethin’ about a hunt."
 If there was a hint of jealousy in Firth’s voice, Titan chose not to notice.